The Inbound Method, And why you should be getting insurance sales lead generation with it

 Here is the kicker though; I am not asking for their friend’s contact information.
 I am simply creating a master list of names so that, as I schedule these seminars, I will have an idea as to how many friends they care enough about to invite.
 When it comes time to hold a seminar, I invite my client and send them several extra invitations so they can invite their friends.
 It works great!

 There are tons of variations of something similar – have a powwow for your existing customers and get them to chat.
-It can be about your company, what they like/dislike about insurance processes, etc.. etc… this is where you can determine how you can provide value to your buyers, collect referrals, and become an evangelist for your current clientele.
+It can be about your company, what they like/dislike about insurance processes, etc. This is where you can determine how you can provide value to your buyers, collect referrals, and become an evangelist for your current insurance-related clientele.

 3. STAY TOP OF MIND.